Pompeo in Japan to discuss North Korea en route to Pyongyang | New Country 923

 Tokyo is the first stop of his three-day East Asia tour, which also takes him to South Korea and China.

+Speaking on his plane Friday, Pompeo said his mission was to “make sure that we understand what each side is truly trying to achieve … and how we can deliver against the commitments that were made” in Singapore.
+He said they would develop options, if not finalize, the location and timing of second Trump-Kim summit.

-Trump and Kim made a vague “denuclearization” agreement at the June summit but deadlocked over how to achieve it.
+Trump and Kim made a vague “denuclearization” agreement their June summit but deadlocked over how to achieve it.

+North Korea so far has suspended nuclear and missile tests, freed three American prisoners and dismantled parts of a missile engine facility and tunnel entrances at a nuclear test site.
+But it has not hasn’t taken any steps to halt nuclear weapons or missile development.